voquis/terraform-aws-vpc-subnets-internet/README.md

 Terraform AWS module for VPC, subnets and internet routing
 ===

-Terraform 0.12 module to create a vpc with a list of subnets and optional internet routing.
+Terraform 0.12+ module to create a vpc with a list of subnets and optional internet routing.
-Optionally capture VPC flowlogs to Cloudwatch.
+If internet routing is requested, a route is added to the default VPC routing table Optionally capture VPC flowlogs to Cloudwatch.

 Example: